 When someone dies in the hospital, hospice or nursing home medical staff will contact the doctor to issue a cause of death certificate.
 The nursing staff will notify the next of kin and will usually prepare the deceased so you will be able to spend time with them before we transfer them into our care.

 When someone dies unexpectedly

 If someone dies unexpectedly - without any warning of prior illness, call the police,

 and they will determine if the death needs to be referred to the coroner.

 A death by accident, whether it involves motor vehicles or not, will involve the police.

-Once they have completed their scene examination they will organise for a funeral director
+Once they have completed their scene examination they may conclude theat the Coroner needs to be involved.

 If the coroner is involved they will carry out further investigative work to determine the cause of death.

-Once completed, we will then arrange for the deceased to be transferred to our care along with a time to meet with you to arrange the funeral.
+Once completed, we will then arrange to transfer your loved one into our care, and meet with you to arrange the funeral.